aihuiyang/WebApp/README.md

 ### Overview
 This web application allows users to look up others' travel blogs by searching address.
-Users are allowed to regester, login account to comment others' blogs and write done their owns.
+Users are allowed to register, login account to comment others' blogs and write done their owns.

 ## Start Up
 ### Prequisites and Installation